ChartsOrg/Charts/README.md

 I've chosen to write it in `Swift` as it can be highly optimized by the compiler, and can be used in both `Swift` and `ObjC` project.
 The demo project is written in `ObjC` to demonstrate how it works.

-**An amazing feature** of this library now, for Android, iOS, tvOS and macOS, is the time it saves you when developing for both platforms, as the learning curve is singleton- it happens only once, and the code stays very similar so developers don't have to go around and re-invent the app to produce the same output with a different library.
+**An amazing feature** of this library now, for Android, iOS, tvOS, and macOS, is the time it saves you when developing for both platforms, as the learning curve is singleton- it happens only once, and the code stays very similar so developers don't have to go around and re-invent the app to produce the same output with a different library.
 (And that's not even considering the fact that there's not really another good choice out there currently...)

 ## Having trouble running the demo?

 * `ChartsDemo/ChartsDemo.xcodeproj` is the demo project for iOS/tvOS
 * `ChartsDemo-OSX/ChartsDemo-OSX.xcodeproj` is the demo project for macOS
 * Make sure you are running a supported version of Xcode.
-  * Usually it is specified here a few lines above.
+  * Usually, it is specified here a few lines above.
-  * In most cases it will be the latest Xcode version.
+  * In most cases, it will be the latest Xcode version.
 * Make sure that your project supports Swift 5.0
 * Optional: Run `carthage checkout` in the project folder, to fetch dependencies (i.e testing dependencies).
   * If you don't have Carthage - you can get it [here](https://github.com/Carthage/Carthage/releases).